sagescherrytree/Project3-CUDA-Path-Tracer-2025/README.md

 |:--:|:--:|
 |Running phat_phuck.obj with no basic BVH |Running phat_phuck.obj with basic BVH |
 | application average: 732.856 ms/frame, 1.4 fps | application average: 99.365 ms/frame, 10.0 fps |

+## Microfacet Materials

+I followed PBRT and my old implementation of my GLSL pathtracer from my Advanced Rendering course to implement Cook Torrance Microfacets.
+Along the way, I encountered a curious hemisphere bug, which split my sphere into what appears to be four hemispheres.

+This bug was however solved by simply checking the hemisphere sampling conventions.